adiwajshing/Queenfisher/README.md

-# Queenfisher - Cross-Platform Google APIs for Swift
+# Queenfisher - Cross-Platform Google APIs for Swift built with NIO

 ## What's Done:

 - [x] Authenticating using OAuth & using refresh tokens to continually fetch new access tokens
 - [x] Authenticating using a service account
 - [x] **GMail** -- reading, modifying, fetching, sending & replying to emails